bjornspockeli/elektra/README.md

 ##Task 2: Button Handler
 **Scope:** Use the buttons on the nRF52 and the button handler library(app_button) to start and stop the application timer from Task 1.
 The button handler library is documented on [this](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v12.2.0/group__app__button.html?resultof=%22%62%75%74%74%6f%6e%22%20%22%68%61%6e%64%6c%65%72%22%20) Infocenter page.

-1. Create a function called `button_init()`, where you configure the buttons you want to start and stop the application timer and enable the button handler module.
+1.Create a function called `button_init()`, where you configure the buttons you want to start and stop the application timer and enable the button handler module.
 Hint: The pins connected to the buttons will be short to ground when the buttons are pressed and should therefore be pulled to VDD when not pressed.
 A button is configured using a app_button_cfg_t struct as shown below

 ```C
     static app_button_cfg_t button_config;